 The program at Goonderoo is varied.
 Volunteers are involved in weed and feral animal control, infrastructure maintenance and ecological monitoring.
 Our volunteers also play an important role in supporting the Flashjack (Bridled Nailtail Wallaby) recovery work on neighbouring Avocet Conservation Reserve.

 Over the Summer months this support becomes even more critical as volunteers help ensure the endangered Flashjacks have the food and water they need to make it through the hottest and driest part of the year.
 For regular Bush Heritage volunteer, Paul Bateman, this "duty” was the highlight of his caretaker stay in late 2018.

 I spent November volunteering at Goonderoo as Reserve Caretaker.
 Goonderoo is a 600 hectare property south of Emerald in central Queensland.
 It was part of an old cattle property that still has the old homestead and yards and protects stands of Brigalow (Acacia harpophylla) and Lancewood (Acacia shirleyi).

 I met the previous month's volunteers, John and Barb, who showed me around the homestead, which is positioned on top of a rise with great views and a cooling breeze on the hot days.
 We did a tour pointing out various on-going tasks such as lawn mowing, checking fences and water points for birds and erosion repairs on a washout, to name a few.

-Some of my spare time was spend just sitting on the verandah at the homestead, watching and photographing the many birds flying past and coming into the water dish for a drink.
+Some of my spare time was spent just sitting on the verandah at the homestead, watching and photographing the many birds flying past and coming into the water dish for a drink.

 Thanks Leanne from Bush heritage and Janelle from the Queensland Government Endangered Species Dept for the opportunity to be able to help out.